 The Company utilizes the branch model, which allows for Contract purchasing to be done at the branch level.
 The Company has detailed underwriting guidelines it utilizes to determine which Contracts to purchase.
 These guidelines are specific and are designed to provide reasonable assurance that the Contracts that the Company purchases have common risk characteristics.
 The Company utilizes its District Managers to evaluate their respective branch locations for adherence to these underwriting guidelines, as well as approve underwriting exceptions.
-The Company also utilizes internal audit ("IA") to assure adherence to its underwriting guidelines.
 Any Contract that does not meet the Company's underwriting guidelines can be submitted by a branch manager for approval from the Company's District Managers or senior management.

-Fiscal 2020 Compared to Fiscal 2019
+Fiscal 2021 Compared to Fiscal 2020